 Hellenistic Art (ca. 336-30 B.C.)

+Upper Division Lecture: A) Europe and Mediterranean, D) Middle East/Africa; I) prehistoric-1200.
 “Hellenistic” means “late Greek,” and this class is about Greek art after the classical period.
-Completely restructured and revised, and including weekly sections with a GSI, it covers Greek architecture, sculpture, painting, mosaic, and luxury crafts from Alexander the Great (336-323 B.C.) though Cleopatra VII of Egypt (51-30 B.C.), and the conquest of her kingdom by Rome.
-It spans three centuries, three continents, five major kingdoms, and countless cities, and includes some of the most sophisticated and iconic products of the ancient world.
-In addition to close study of the major works, we shall examine both their cultural context and key issues such as the arts of power and victory; portraiture and personhood; benefaction; court art and the luxury crafts; piety; erotica; difference, diversity, the abject, and the grotesque; death; and the creative artist.
+Now completely restructured and revised, it covers Greek architecture, sculpture, painting, mosaic, and luxury crafts from Alexander the Great (336-323 B.C.) though Cleopatra VII of Egypt (51-30 B.C.), and the conquest of her kingdom by Rome.
+It spans three centuries, three continents, five major kingdoms, and countless cities, and includes some of the most thoughtful and stunning products of the ancient world.
+In addition to close study of many of the major works, we shall examine both their cultural context and key issues such as the arts of power and victory; portraiture and personhood; benefaction; court art and the luxury crafts; piety; erotica; difference, diversity, the abject, and the grotesque; death; and the creative artist.
 Whenever possible we shall include newly discovered work and will give it special attention.